-- a.
-Submit a completed application for admission, along with the \$20 non-refundable application fee. - b.
-Submit an official English translation and evaluation of secondary and any post-secondary (if applicable) transcripts.
-See the Admissions Office for a list of acceptable agencies for foreign transcript evaluation. - c.
-Submit scores earned on the ASSET or COMPASS admissions test, SAT, ACT or CPE scores obtained within the past five years.
-The placement test is administered regularly at Central Georgia Technical College. - d.
+- Submit a completed application for admission, along with the \$20 non-refundable application fee. - Submit an official English translation and evaluation of secondary and any post-secondary (if applicable) transcripts.
+See the Admissions Office for a list of acceptable agencies for foreign transcript evaluation. - Submit scores earned on the ASSET, COMPASS, or ACCUPLACER admissions test, SAT, ACT or CPE scores obtained within the past five years.
+The placement test is administered regularly at Central Georgia Technical College. - 4.
 Submit copy of I-94, VISA, and passport.